Largest prehistoric animals: Fleas (Siphonaptera)

 The largest known in Siphonaptera was probably Pseudopulex magnus, growing to 22.8 mm in length.

 Earwigs (Dermaptera)

-Extinct as recently as after 1967 and also submitted as the Holocene subfossils, the Saint Helena giant earwig (Labidura herculeana, with synonym Labidura loveridgei) reached 84 mm in length uncluding forceps 34 mm long.
+Extinct as recently as after 1967 and also submitted as the Holocene subfossils, the Saint Helena giant earwig (Labidura herculeana, with synonym Labidura loveridgei) reached 84 mm in length including forceps 34 mm long.

 Chresmodidae

 Chresmodidae had long specialized legs like of the modern Gerridae family.
-One of the Chresmodidae, Chresmoda obscura could reached a size of about 19 cm.
+One of the Chresmodidae, Chresmoda obscura, could have reached a size of about 19 cm.

 Beetles (Coleoptera)

 One of the largest known fossil beetles in the superfamily Scarabaeoidea is Protognathinus spielbergi.
 It had total length including mandibles about 5.5 cm.
 The largest fossil scarabaeid was Oryctoantiquus borealis with an estimated body length of 5 cm.